Features new to Windows Vista: Sharing

-Individual files in Windows Vista can be shared; previously, it was only possible to designate a folder as a share and set permissions on individual files and folders, which meant that users had to organize all of the desired items in the folder, and then share the folder.
-A Share button on the new Command Bar appears when selecting both files and folders — in Windows XP, the equivalent command on the Task Pane only appeared when a folder was selected — and there is now a context menu option (Share...) to share files when a file is selected.
+With Windows Vista, individual items can be shared; in previous versions of Microsoft Windows it was possible only to designate a folder as a share, set permissions on individual files and folders (which meant that users had to gather and organize all of the desired items in the folder), then share the entire folder.
+A Share button on the new Command Bar appears when selecting both files and folders in Windows Vista — in Windows XP, the equivalent command on the Task Pane appeared only while a folder was selected — and there is a new context menu option (Share...) to share files when a file is selected.
+Access based directory enumeration ensures that users only see the shared resources on a network they have permission to access; previously users could see, but not access items that were not explicitly shared with them.

 Windows Vista introduces a new Sharing Wizard that displays users and groups with whom the current user can share; sharers can select local sharees on the current PC or those from Active Directory, a Windows domain, or a workgroup when the sharer's PC is registered with a domain controller.
 If the desired user is not available, there is an option to create a new user account.
-When sharing with a user or group, there are three new permission levels that can be assigned:
+When sharing with a user or group, there are three new permission levels that can be assigned; these permission levels create an abstraction over the previous access-control list interface, simplifying sharing for users: